Hesprs/Hesprs.github.io/Contents/about/en.md

 ## 📜 Update Log

+### V 2.6.1   8 May 2025
+1. Refactor the code of dark / light theme toggler, "8values" tool, website content storing structures, and language-specific styles;
+2. Apply the glass UI design to the "8values" tool;
+3. Fix the bug of unidentical spacing at the left and right sides of the navigation bar in the mobile view;
+4. Fix the bug of huge spacing between value icons in the first page of the "8values" tool；
+5. Fix the bug that causes the first page of the "8values" tool to stay in the light theme after clicking the "back" button on the results page, even if the main website is in dark theme.

 ### V 2.6.0   6 May 2025
 1. Reconstruct the layout of the website, wrapping the side navigation panel and the main content area in an acrylic background, adjusting the padding between panel sections and smoothing the background corners;
 2. Apply the floating glass and hover effect of the article card to every eligible element, including the title bar and buttons;
 3. The title bar can change its colour dynamically according to the position to ensure visual ease;
-4. The basic information of the website is now output in the browser console when a user visits the website;
+4. The basic information of the website is now output in the browser console when the user visits the website;
 5. Apply the transition of brightness to the article cards when being flipped;
 6. Beautify the "Desk Scoring" tool.